Rick Gates Says on the Stand That He Committed Crimes With Paul Manafort

 As a sober Gates recited his testimony, Manafort reacted about the way you’d expect.

 Manafort, a flamboyant figure in Washington for decades, became known for his consulting and lobbying work for ethically questionable international leaders like Ukraine’s Viktor Yanukovych.
-With an enormous salary serving his expensive lifestyle (earlier in Manafort’s trial, we learned about his taste for ostrich jackets) Manafort had a pretty good racket going on, until he plunged into debt and made the fateful decision to run President Trump’s longshot campaign in 2016.
-When Special Counsel Robert Mueller began investigating Russian interference last year, Manafort’s ethically questionable lobbying work – the sort of activity that has historically rarely been investigated in Washington – was put under a microscope, exposing him and his associates.
+With an enormous salary serving his expensive lifestyle (earlier in Manafort’s trial, we learned about his taste for ostrich jackets), Manafort had a pretty good racket going on, until he plunged into debt and made the fateful decision to run President Trump’s long-shot campaign in 2016.
+When Robert Mueller began investigating Russian interference last year, Manafort’s questionable lobbying work — the sort of activity that has historically rarely been investigated in Washington — was put under a microscope, exposing him and his associates.

 Gates was charged along with Manafort last October, and pleaded guilty to conspiracy and lying to the FBI in February.
 But Manafort has refused to cut a deal with Mueller, perhaps hoping that the president will bail him out of his predicament with a pardon.